Hubert

 }

-Step 3: Registering your component
+Step 3: Register the component

 After defining the class, you need to register your component to use the new tag in HTML.
 Use the customElements.define() method.